blue-stone-j/blue-stone-j.github.io/_posts/os/linux/2022-11-25-install-ubuntu20.md

 # a high-performance numerical library for solving large, sparse, nonsymmetric systems of linear equations of the form Ax = b. used by eigen
 sudo apt install libsuperlu-dev

+# a helper tool used when compiling and linking programs.
 sudo apt install pkg-config

 # FFTW (Fastest Fourier Transform in the West) is a highly optimized C library for computing discrete Fourier transforms (DFTs) in one or more dimensions